 - User control over algorithmic decisions

-Businesses that align with these ethical principles will benefit from increased user trust and potentially preferential treatment in ethically-conscious algorithms.
+Businesses that line up with these principles will benefit from more user trust and possibly better treatment in ethics-conscious algorithms.

 To prepare for future algorithm changes, businesses should: